OpenTranslationBible/open-bible/en-GB/57.Philemon/md/philemon-01.md

 He was formerly useless to you, but now he is useful both to you and to me.

 ## Philemon 1:12
-I am sending him back to you, sending my very heart.
+I am sending him back to you, sending a part of my own heart.

 ## Philemon 1:13
 I would have liked to keep him with me, so that he might serve me on your behalf during my imprisonment for the gospel.